Most people have hard water in their area of the country and don’t even realize it.

 No Time To Read?

-- Hercules Haymaker Tankless Water Heater Cleaning Kit
+What is a Tankless Water Heater Cleaning Solution?

 Simply put, a descaler solution dissolves the lime build up on the heat exchanger in your tankless water heater.
 A good one will also dissolve rust and other deposits that have accumulated in your water heater or other appliances.

 Many of these solutions are biodegradable so they are eco friendly.
 Since most of it will eventually be washed down a drain, you don’t have to feel bad about it.

 They are also non toxic.
 You should completely flush the mixture out of your lines after using, but in case there is any residual, it won’t make you sick.